ansys/scade-design-rules/doc/source/rules/traceability/llr_or_net_only.rst

-.. index:: single: Tracing Elements Diagram
+.. index:: single: Tracing elements or diagrams

 Tracing elements or diagrams
 ============================